faizaHafiz/Student-mgmt-using-Tkinter-and-matplotlib/README.md

 3. Performing web scraping and extracting a quote from an image using beautifulSoup(bs4)
 4. Performing socket programming and getting temperature and city info

 Please reach out if you have any issues running the program.
+You can refer to the outputs I have attached